Skip to main content

 In some high-risk situations, a consultation with a hematologist may be recommended to develop a comprehensive management plan.
 This could involve the use of prophylactic anticoagulants (“blood thinners”) during periods of increased risk, such as long-distance travel or surgery.
 The decision to use such medications is made on a case-by-case basis, weighing the benefits of thrombosis prevention against the risk of bleeding.

-Ultimately, the integration of into the clinical management of hormonal therapies represents a significant step forward in personalized medicine.
+Ultimately, the integration of genetic testing into the clinical management of hormonal therapies represents a significant step forward in personalized medicine.
 It allows for a proactive, data-driven approach that empowers individuals to make informed decisions about their health, moving from a reactive model of treating disease to a proactive model of preserving wellness.

 Academic